Help for arranging informal care

 If necessary, home nursing, advanced home care or end-of-life care may also be provided to the care recipient at home.
 The municipality must ensure that appropriate care is given to the care recipient during the informal carer's statutory leaves.

 You can manage the finances of your loved one with an authorisation granted by the person.
-If the person is unable to grant an authorisation or cannot understand what this means, your local register office or district court can appoint a guardian to the person based on an application.
+If the person is unable to grant an authorisation or cannot understand what this means, the Digital and Population Data Services Agency or district court can appoint a guardian to the person based on an application.
 The informal carer or some other family member, trusted friend or a local government officer may serve as the guardian.

 If the care recipient personally estimates that they will be unable to take care of their finances in the future, they can draw up an authorisation for guardianship.
 With this document, the care recipient makes arrangements in advance on who will take care of their finances and other matters once the person is no longer capable of managing them on their own.
-The authorisation for guardianship will enter into force only when necessary and based on a confirmation by the local register office.
+The authorisation for guardianship will enter into force only when necessary and based on a confirmation by the Digital and Population Data Services Agency.

 The municipality can support alteration work to the residence of a severely disabled person.
 Doors can be made wider, ramps can be installed, and doorsteps can be removed.